 Clarkson had tireless energy and hated injustice.
 With the support of Quakers, and other nonconformists, he co-founded the Committee for the Abolition of the Slave Trade in May 1787.
 He approached the young William Wilberforce for support who, as an Evangelical Christian, was one of very few parliamentarians to have had sympathy with an earlier Quaker petition.

-He interviewed thousands of sailors and other people involved in the slave trade sometimes at great personal risk.
+He became the group’s most prominent researcher, gathering vast amounts of data on the slave trade.
+He interviewed thousands of sailors and other people involved in the trade sometimes at great personal risk.
 Even so, he was able to persuade some to give eye-witness accounts of the suffering that slaves endured.

 It was Clarkson’s detailed evidence, presented to Parliament over several years by his fellow abolitionist Wilberforce, which eventually led to the abolition of the slave trade in 1807, But it was not until 1833 that slavery was abolished throughout the British dominions in 1833.